awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/asg-purchase-options.md

 # Auto Scaling Groups with Multiple Instance Types and Purchase Options<a name="asg-purchase-options"></a>

 You can launch and automatically scale a fleet of On\-Demand Instances and Spot Instances within a single Auto Scaling group\.
 In addition to receiving discounts for using Spot Instances, if you specify instance types for which you have matching Reserved Instances, your discounted rate of the regular On\-Demand Instance pricing also applies\.
 The only difference between On\-Demand Instances and Reserved Instances is that you must purchase the Reserved Instances in advance\.
-All of these factors combined help you optimize your cost savings for Amazon EC2 instances, while making sure that you obtain the desired scale and performance for your application\.
+All of these factors combined help you to optimize your cost savings for Amazon EC2 instances, while making sure that you obtain the desired scale and performance for your application\.

 You first specify the common configuration parameters in a launch template and choose it when you create an Auto Scaling group\.
 When you configure the Auto Scaling group, you can specify how much On\-Demand and Spot capacity to launch, choose the instance types that work best for your application, and define how Amazon EC2 Auto Scaling should distribute your capacity across instance types within each purchasing option\.

-Deploying your application across multiple instance types running in multiple Availability Zones is used to enhance availability, while giving you the benefit of the least expensive and available instance types in the Spot market\.
+You enhance availability by deploying your application across multiple instance types running in multiple Availability Zones\.
+Deploying in this way also gives you the benefit of the least expensive and available instance types in the Spot market\.
 You must specify a minimum of two instance types, but it is a best practice to choose a few instance types to avoid trying to launch instances from instance pools with insufficient capacity\.
-If the Auto Scaling group's request for Spot Instances cannot be fulfilled in one Spot Instance pool, rather than launching On\-Demand Instances, it keeps trying in other Spot Instance pools, so that you can leverage the cost savings of Spot Instances\.
+If the Auto Scaling group's request for Spot Instances cannot be fulfilled in one Spot Instance pool, it keeps trying in other Spot Instance pools rather than launching On\-Demand Instances, so that you can leverage the cost savings of Spot Instances\.

 ## Allocation Strategies<a name="asg-allocation-strategies"></a>